bcgsc/LongStitch/README.md

 # LongStitch
-A long-read scaffolding pipeline that consists of three stages:
+A genome assembly correction and scaffolding pipeline using long reads, consisting of two or three steps:
 * [Tigmint](https://github.com/bcgsc/tigmint) cuts the draft assembly at potentially misassembled regions
 * [ntLink](https://github.com/bcgsc/ntLink) is then used to scaffold the corrected assembly
 * followed by [ARCS](https://github.com/bcgsc/arcs) for further scaffolding (optional extra step of scaffolding)